Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

 How the Boxes Work Together

-The key to understanding Form 1098-C is recognizing that only one scenario applies to your donation:
+The key to understanding Form 1098-C is recognizing that only one scenario applies to a given donation:

-Box 4a is checked (charity sold the vehicle).
-Your deduction equals the amount in Box 4c (gross proceeds), or fair market value if lower.
+• Most common: Box 4a is checked (charity sold the vehicle).
+Deduction equals the amount in Box 4c (gross proceeds), or fair market value if lower.

-Box 5a is checked (charity will use or improve the vehicle).
-Your deduction generally equals fair market value.
+• Less common: Box 5a is checked (charity will use or improve the vehicle).
+Deduction generally equals fair market value.

-Box 5b is checked (charity will give vehicle to needy person).
-Your deduction generally equals fair market value.
+• Less common: Box 5b is checked (charity will give the vehicle to a needy person).
+Deduction generally equals fair market value.

-Box 7 is checked.
-Your deduction is limited to $500 or fair market value, whichever is less.
+• Rare: Box 7 is checked.
+Deduction is limited to $500 or fair market value, whichever is less.

 avoid irs fines